Noma – eradicating a preventable disease to save lives

 Context

-The global burden of disease of noma is hard to assess.
-2 In 1998, the World Health Organization (WHO) estimated up to 770,000 suffer from noma (its prevalence) with 140,000 new cases each year.2Noma occurs in low-income settings where oral health professionals are scarce, mostly in sub-Saharan Africa.
-Lack of healthcare in these areas, together with early death, stigma and traditional beliefs associated with noma, mean numerous cases remain undetected.
-While its aetiology is unknown, risk factors include malnutrition, coinfections, vaccine-preventable diseases, poor oral hygiene and poor living conditions, such as deficiencies in water, sanitation and hygiene.1
+Whilst hard to assess, the WHO has estimated up to 770,000 suffer from noma (its prevalence) with 140,000 new cases each year.1 Lack of healthcare in areas affected by noma, together with early death, stigma and traditional beliefs, mean numerous cases remain undetected.
+While its aetiology and pathogenesis are poorly understood, the cause seems to be non-specific polymicrobial organisms and risk factors include malnutrition, underlying infections, poor oral health and poverty.1

 Scope